italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 The media side of the coherent pluggable is further divided into two functional blocks; Optical Channel/OTSI and Media Logical Channels.
 The characterises of the Optical channel/OTSI are:

-* This is the optical network facing interfaces
+* This is the pluggable interfaces facing the optical network.

 * Represents the digital wrapper that transports services over a wavelength